stefan-rogin/chat/README.md

 - The app doesn't handle well parallel connections from the same user.
 - Logging is crude.
 - There are no tests.
+- The app is not ready to work with multiple instances sharing the same state.
+- Known issue: when automatically deployed with `terraform apply`, the service fails to start correctly.
+The workaround is to manually start the app on the instances.

+    ubuntu@ip-172-31-41-241:~$ sudo systemctl stop chat
+    ubuntu@ip-172-31-41-241:~$ sudo systemctl disable chat
+    ubuntu@ip-172-31-41-241:~$ /home/ubuntu/chat/_build/default/rel/chat/bin/chat daemon
+    [...]
+    telnet chat-nlb-1c25346c40b654b7.elb.eu-central-1.amazonaws.com 8080
+    [...]
+    Login:three
+    Welcome, three.